openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

     @endsphinxdirective

-   - A model can be serialized to IR:
+   - Also model can be serialized to IR:

     @sphinxdirective